RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 ### Service Notification Delays

 This change would be only to make sure a notification is always displayed immediately otherwise android may choose to delay the notification up to 10 seconds.
 If the notification is delayed there is no risk to the user and could result in a better user experience as we can hide some of the initial RouterService notifications while the routerService connects.
-If we choose to display the notificaiton immediately the user experience will mirror its current implementation.
+If we choose to display the notification immediately the user experience will mirror its current implementation.
 For the `SdlService` it will be up to the individual app developers to implement the immediate flag.

 ## Impact on existing code